ashraf711/ACO_PID_Project/README.md

 * **G₂(s)** = 5 / (s² + 2s + 5)
 * **G₃(s)** = 10 / [(s + 1)(s² + 2s + 10)]

-Each plant is controlled using a discrete-time PID controller and evaluated using a step reference input.
+Each plant is controlled using a discrete-time PID controller and evaluated using a unit step reference input.

 ---